AdguardTeam/LegalDocs/vpn_eula/en/EULA.md

 We grant our customers an opportunity to get a 100% refund on the funds they spent on one-year and two-year AdGuard VPN subscriptions purchased through https://adguard-vpn.com/ (for subscriptions purchased elsewhere, check the refund policy of the particular reseller).
 Important: monthly subscriptions are non-refundable.
 One-year and two-year subscriptions have a 30-day money-back guarantee.
 All refund requests made within 30 days of the purchase of an one-year or two-year subscription are granted regardless of the reason.

 The subscription in question becomes blocked at the moment the refund is issued.
-After 30 days, all refund requests are reviewed individually, and the decision to issue a refund rests with AdGuard Software Ltd. We do not grant partial refunds for subscription upgrades or renewals.
+After 30 days, all refund requests are reviewed individually, and the decision to issue a refund rests with Adguard Software Ltd. We do not grant partial refunds for subscription upgrades or renewals.
 Each partial refund request is discussed separately between the Customer and Support and is granted only upon mutual agreement.
 To get a refund for a subscription purchased through the official website https://adguard-vpn.com/, contact the support team: support@adguard-vpn.com.
 Processing time depends on your choice of payment method and usually takes up to 5-10 business days.